Salammbô

-Salammbô is an 1862 historical novel by Gustave Flaubert.
-It is set in Carthage immediately before and during the Mercenary Revolt (241–237 BCE).
-Flaubert's principal source was Book I of the Histories, written by the Greek historian Polybius.
-The novel was enormously popular when first published and jumpstarted a renewed interest in the history of the Roman Republic's conflict with the North African Phoenician outpost of Carthage.
+Salammbô is an 1862 historical novel by Gustave Flaubert, set in Carthage immediately before and during the Mercenary War (241–237 BCE).
+Flaubert's principal source was Book I of the Histories by the Greek historian Polybius.

+The novel was enormously popular when first published in 1862.
+It was translated into English by Eleanor Marx in 1886, thus introduced to the English-speaking world and becoming an English-language bestseller.

+The novel jumpstarted a renewed interest in the history of the Roman Republic's conflict with the North African Phoenician outpost of Carthage.

 Genesis

 After the legal troubles that followed the publication of Madame Bovary, when he was tried and acquitted on charges of "immorality", Flaubert sought a less controversial subject for his next novel.
 In 1857, Flaubert decided to conduct research in Carthage, writing in March to Félicien de Saulcy, a French archeologist, about his plans.
 In a letter to Madame de Chantepie dated 23 January 1858, he described his anticipation: "I absolutely have to go to Africa.
 This is why, around the end of March, I will go back to the country of exotic dates.
 I am giddy with excitement.
 I will once again spend my days on horseback and my nights in a tent.
 What a happy breath I will take as I get onboard the steam boat in Marseilles!"
 From 12 April to 5 June 1858, Flaubert traveled to Tunisia, to explore the locations of his novel, though little survived from ancient times.